evolvingstuff/vdw2/content/posts/breast-cancer-and-long-term-vitamin-d-studies.md

 5. Grant WB.
 Relation between prediagnostic serum 25-hydroxyvitamin D level and incidence of breast, colorectal, and other cancers.
 J Photochem Photobiol B, 2010, 101:130-136.

 6. Grant WB.
 A review of the evidence regarding the solar ultraviolet-B-vitamin D-cancer hypothesis.
 Standardy Medyczne/Pediatria.
-2012, 9:610-619. <a href="/posts/in-vitamindwiki" style="color: red; text-decoration: underline;" title="This link has an unknown page_id: 3307">in VitaminDWiki</a>
+2012, 9:610-619. [in VitaminDWiki](/tags/in-vitamindwiki.html)

 7. Hill AB.
 The environment and disease: Association or causation?
 Proc R Soc Med.
 1965, 58:295-300.